DASSL/Gradebook/src/db/importRoster/README.md

 ## Overview

-The procedure to import a roster is designed to copy enrollment information maintained in external systems to  It is designed to provide the following features:
+The procedure to import a roster is designed to copy enrollment information maintained in external systems to Gradebook.
+It is designed to provide the following features:
 - Add students automatically to the database, avoiding users from having to do so explicitly.